SHoward225/mini-projet-docker/README.md

 email : junior.kouadio21@inphb.ci

-## Application
+## Goals

-I had to deploy an application named "*student_list*", which is very basic and enables POZOS to show the list of some students with their age.

-student_list application has two modules:
+The goal of this project is to create et deploy some microservices with the source code given to containerize a student list application of 2 modules :

 - Module 1: It's a REST API written in Flask (with basic authentication needed) who send the desire list of the student based on JSON file
 - Module 2 : Its's a web app written in HTML + PHP who enable end-user to get a list of students

-## The need
+## The process

 My work was to :
 1) Write the Dockerfile of api